ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {: faq}
 {: #faq-baas-concepts}

-With the VPC backup service, you can create backup policies for your {{site.data.keyword.block_storage_is_short}} volumes.
+With the VPC backup service, you can create backup policies for your {{site.data.keyword.block_storage_is_short}} volumes and {{site.data.keyword.filestorage_vpc_short}} shares.
 A backup policy contains a backup plan, where you set a scheduled backup of your data.
 You can create up to four backup plans per policy.
-When a backup is triggered, it creates a snapshot of the volume contents.
+When a backup is triggered, it creates a snapshot of the volume or share contents.
 You can also set a retention period for your backups so that the oldest ones are deleted either by date or total count.
 For more information, see [Backup service concepts](/docs/vpc?topic=vpc-backup-service-about#backup-service-concepts).

 ## How do I set up the backup service?
 {: faq}
 {: #faq-baas-setup}

 Before you can create backup policies, you need to grant [service-to-service authorizations](/docs/vpc?topic=vpc-backup-s2s-auth&interface=api), and specify user roles for the backup service.
-Then, you add user tags for new or existing resources (individual Block Storage volumes, or virtual server instances) that you associate with a backup policy.
+Then, you add user tags for new or existing resources (individual Block Storage volumes, or virtual server instances or file shares) that you associate with a backup policy.
 Finally, you create backup policies and plans to schedule automatic backups.
 For more information, see [Creating a backup policy](/docs/vpc?topic=vpc-create-backup-policy-and-plan&interface=ui).

 ## How does the backup service work?
 {: faq}
 {: #faq-baas-function}

-You can add [user tags](/docs/vpc?topic=vpc-backup-service-about&interface=ui#backup-service-about-tags) to your volumes, or virtual server instances, and specify the same tags in a backup policy.
+You can add [user tags](/docs/vpc?topic=vpc-backup-service-about&interface=ui#backup-service-about-tags) to your volumes, shares, or virtual server instances, and specify the same tags in a backup policy.
 When the tags match, a backup is triggered based on the backup plan schedule.
 You can [view backup jobs](/docs/vpc?topic=vpc-backup-view-policy-jobs) to see the progress of the operation.
 The Snapshot for VPC service is used to create the backup.
-The entire contents of the volume are copied and retained for the number of days or total number of backups that are specified in the backup plan.
+The entire contents of the volume or share are copied and retained for the number of days or total number of backups that are specified in the backup plan.
 When the retention period is reached, the older backups are deleted.

 ## What resources are backed up?
 {: faq}
 {: #faq-baas-resources}

 {{site.data.keyword.block_storage_is_short}} data and boot volumes with user tags that match the tags in a [backup policy](/docs/vpc?topic=vpc-backup-service-about&interface=ui#backup-service-policies) are backed up.
 You can also tag virtual server instances, in that case, the attached Block Storage volumes are backed up as a consistency group.
+Similarly, you can tag and backup file shares.

+You can't take a backup snapshot of a replica share.
+When you create a backup snapshot of the origin share, then that backup snapshot is copied to the replica at the next replication cycle.
+{: note}

-## How do I enable my volumes to be backed up?
+## How do I enable my volumes or shares to be backed up?
 {: faq}
 {: #faq-baas-enable}

 Enabling your backups is a two-part process.
-First, you [specify user tags](/docs/vpc?topic=vpc-backup-use-policies) on the resources (Block Storage volumes, or virtual server instances) that you want to back up.
+First, you [specify user tags](/docs/vpc?topic=vpc-backup-use-policies) on the resources (Block Storage volumes, File storage shares, or virtual server instances) that you want to back up.
 You then [create a backup policy](/docs/vpc?topic=vpc-create-backup-policy-and-plan) and specify these tags, which identify the resources that you're backing up.
 Within a policy, you create a [backup plan](/docs/vpc?topic=vpc-create-backup-policy-and-plan&interface=ui#backup-plan-ui) to schedule backups of these resources.
 You can schedule backups to be taken every daily, weekly, or monthly.

 ## How many backups can I create?
 {: faq}
 {: #faq-baas-total}

-You can create up to 750 backups per volume.
+You can create up to 750 backups per volume or share.
 Consider how your billing changes when you increase the number of snapshots that you take and retain.

 ## What are backup policy jobs?
 {: faq}